-IELTS measures test taker's ability to communicate in English across all 4 language skills - listening, reading, writing and speaking.
-The Academic version of test is for students wishing to go to university and higher (tertiary) education in Australia.
+IELTS measures test taker's ability to communicate in English across all 4 language skills wishing to go to university and higher (tertiary) education in Australia.
 The General IELTS test is for students who want to study vocational courses or as proof of your English level for migration purposes.

-Cambridge Examination Preparation (CRICOS Course Code: Coming soon)
+Cambridge Examination Preparation (CRICOS Course Code: 093245J)